Quantum origin of the primordial fluctuation spectrum and its statistics: The standard picture for the primordial non-Gaussianities

-This is the main equation for this section, since it explicitly relates the primordial bispectrum, predicted by the standard inflationary theories, to the averaged bispectrum (through \eqref{avgred}) obtained from the CMB angular bispectrum $\overline{\alpha_{l_1 m_1} \alpha_{l_2 m_2} \alpha_{l_3 m_3}}$.
-This formula is entirely analogous to the well known relation linking the primordial power spectrum $P_\Psi(k)$ and the CMB angular power spectrum $C_l$, i.e.,
+This is the main equation for this section, since it explicitly relates the primordial bispectrum, predicted by the standard inflationary theories, to the averaged bispectrum through Eq. \eqref{avgred} obtained from the CMB angular bispectrum $\overline{\alpha_{l_1 m_1} \alpha_{l_2 m_2} \alpha_{l_3 m_3}}$.
+This formula is entirely analogous to the well-known relation linking the primordial power spectrum $P_\Psi(k)$ and the CMB angular power spectrum $C_l$, i.e.

-\beq C_l = \frac{2}{\pi} \int k^2 P_\Psi(k) \Delta^2 (k) j_l^2 (k R_D) dk. \eeq
+\beq C_l = \frac{2}{9 \pi} \int k^2 P_\Psi(k) \Delta^2 (k) j_l^2 (k R_D) dk. \eeq